PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario5-AutoML-RealTimeInf.md

 # Scenario 5 - Model was build using studio Automated ML and it needs to be deployed as a real-time inference in another environment

-In this scenario, this tutorial will demonstrate how to deploy the best model defined within the Azure Studio Automated ML run as a real-time inference but in a different environment than the one where the Automated ML run took place.
+In this scenario, this tutorial will demonstrate how to deploy the best model defined within the Azure Studio Automated ML run as a real-time inference.
+But with the caveat that the deployment will be done in a different environment than the one where the Automated ML run took place.

-The flow to achieve it can be defined as:
+The flow to achieve this can be defined as:

 <p align="center">
   <img src="../Images/devops2c.png">